vsphere-tmm/Supervisor-Services/README.md

 | Data Services Manager Consumption Operator | ❌ | ✅ <br> _requires vSphere 8.0 Update 3 or later with additional configuration.<br> Please contact Global Support Services (GSS) for the additional configuration_ |
 *\* The embedded Harbor Registry and vSphere Kubernetes Service features are still available and supported on vSphere 7 and onwards.*

+## How to find the Supervisor Services

+###  Download a service definition from support.broadcom.com.
+To find a service definition:

+1. Log in to support.broadcom.com, Go to Enterprice Sofware.

+2. Select My Downloads on the left hand side navigation.

+3. If you are looking to download VMware Private AI Services search that term, alternatively search for vSphere Supervisor Services.

+4. Next navigate to the service of choice and version you are looking to install.

+5. Click on the download icon on the service definition as well as any additional files (such as values.yaml files, etc.)

+6. You can now proceed to install your service.

+Please check [Interoperability Matrix](https://interopmatrix.broadcom.com/Interoperability) to find out which version is compatible with which Supervisor version.

 ## vSphere Kubernetes Service

 VMware vSphere Kubernetes Service (VKS, formerly known as the VMware Tanzu Kubernetes Grid Service or TKG Service) lets you deploy Kubernetes workload clusters on the vSphere Supervisor (formerly known as the vSphere IaaS control plane).
 Starting with vSphere 8.0 Update 3, VKS is installed as a Supervisor Service.
 This architectural change decouples VKS from Supervisor releases and lets you upgrade VKS independently of vCenter Server and Supervisor.